SAMMISolutions/docs/doc_posts/_about/overview.md

 We would like to acknowledge the wonderful support of our Patrons below:
 - Purple Emperor: TheBurge
 - Red Admirals: a_bat, Brady
-- Green Hairstreak: Fizbanoide, SeijiSoldier, bunnicheeky, Mo Falk, DataForge, Kayla Marie Healy
+- Green Hairstreak: Fizbanoide, SeijiSoldier, bunnicheeky, Mo Falk, DataForge, Kayla Marie Healy, erniequintero
 - Brown Argus: ShaolinSherlock

 **Contributors**